ricardobeat/node-polyglot/README.md

 Polyglot
 ========

 Polyglot is an internationalization library for [express](http://github.com/visionmedia/express).
-It's template-agnostic, based on JSON files, and less than 200 lines of code.
+It's template-agnostic, based on JSON files, dependency-free and less than 200 lines of code.
 Compatible with express 3+.

 ## Usage